 Arts, Language & Science.

-LWIT is one of 34 community and technical two-year institutions of higher education in Washington state.
+LWTech is one of 34 community and technical two-year institutions of higher education in Washington state.
 The college currently has over 250 experienced faculty members and serves more than 4,000 students every year.
-We are centrally located in Washington state's high tech corridor, with a main campus in Kirkland and a branch campus near Marymoor Park in Redmond.
+The college is centrally located in Washington state's high tech corridor, with a main campus in Kirkland and a branch campus near Marymoor Park in Redmond.

 The college features small class sizes, modern equipment and hands-on training that simulates an actual job environment.
-Our programs provide students with high-tech, comprehensive training that will keep them in constant demand and open doors to numerous types of career opportunities.
-Whether a recent high school graduate or a worker looking for a new career, LWIT will give students the skills they need to quickly find a well-paying job in a high-demand field.
+Programs provide students with high-tech, comprehensive training that will keep them in constant demand and open doors to numerous types of career opportunities.
+Whether a recent high school graduate or a worker looking for a new career, LWTech will give students the skills they need to quickly find a well-paying job in a high-demand field.